bennn/g-pldi-2022/RESPONSE.md

 For the revision, we can report the gap between these _either-or_ mixes and the _best-possible_ mixes that figure 22 (l.1128) refers to.
 The gaps are small.
-The biggest is in zombie, which goes from 31x fully-shallow to 29x in one mixed configuration.
+The biggest is in zombie, which goes from 31x fully-shallow to 29x in one mixed shallow/deep configuration.
 The second-biggest is in fsm and goes from 1.9x to 0.6x.

 In the case studies (section 5.3.3), we found good mixes by studying the organization of the codebase.
 The most important detail to learn is whether a type describes higher-order data.
+A newcomer could learn this detail.

 #### Review #439C